 I try to understand how Nature works by inventing models which are slightly too difficult to tackle analytically.
 I mainly work in condensed matter physics, especially materials under extreme conditions, e.g. high pressure, rapid shearing or radiation damage.
 From 2017, my main focus (read: funding) is a large ERC project "Hecate" on the study of high pressure hydrogen.
 The alloy work finds application in advanced steels and titanium alloys.
-I also foray into complex systems, soft condensed matter, economics, ecosystems and the evolution of societies.
+I also foray into complex systems, soft condensed matter, economics, ecosystems and the evolution of societies and antimalarial drug supply chains.
 Publications and more details are on my official University page

 I trained in physics & theoretical physics at Oxford University, then took a PhD in Interatomic Potentials and Radiation Damage sponsored by AERE After two years at University of Pennsylvania , I joined the School of Physics and Astronomy at the University of Edinburgh in 1990, where I hold a personal chair in Computer Simulation.
 I became a Fulbright Distinguished Scholar in 2001, and FRSE in 2007, and hold a Royal Society Wolfson Research Merit Award.
 I was Head of Condensed Matter Physics until 2014.
 I currently hold an ERC advanced grant: HECATE - "Hydrogen at exterme conditions, allying theory and Experiment", and am starting a company MacDAC to sell Diamond Anvil Cells.